aubreyjonescreatives/react-weather-webapp/README.md

 1. Clone the repository
 2. Run NPM (or yarn) install to install local dependencies
 3. Sign up for an Openweathermap API key
+4. Add .env file
-4. Insert your Openweathermap API key into a .env file
+4. Insert your Openweathermap API key into the .env file with the variable name of